-- The program is a clock hour program requiring 1200 clock hours.
-Classes run from either August to June or from January to November, Monday through Friday and typically start at 8am and finish at 3:30 pm.
+- IGHSPN is a clock hour program requiring 1200 clock hours.
+Classes run from either August to June or from January to November, Monday through Friday, 8am - 3:30 pm.
 Clinical days are 1-2 times a week, 7:30am – 3:30pm.

 Q: I read something about an Advanced Placement option.
 Do I qualify?

-- Clinicals are scheduled within the Rochester General Health System by the faculty.
-In the first semester, clinicals are done in a long term care facility such as Hill Haven or at DeMay.
-The second semester is reserved for acute care settings mainly at Rochester General Hospital.
+- Clinicals are scheduled within the Rochester Regional Health System by the faculty.
+In the first semester, clinicals are done in a long term care facility such as Hill Haven or Edna Tina Wilson Living Center.
+The second semester is reserved for acute care settings, mainly at Rochester General Hospital.
 In the third semester, clinicals are done as observations combined with acute care clinical days.

 Q: Someone told me that LPN's are no longer needed in the healthcare field.
 Is this true?

 - Please refer to our Admissions page for details about Advanced Placement qualifications and application procedure.